 - Now the trick is to look at how light affects the eyes.
-Eyes will typically be in shadows, but they are highly reflective, so you need to render those reflections as well.
+Eyes will typically be in shadows, but they are highly reflective, so you also render those reflections.

-- Much like you do when drawing hair, you don’t have to draw every last detail.
+- Like you do when drawing hair, you can draw only some details.

-- Just giving an indication of shadows and highlights is enough to get the viewer of your work to recognize that you have drawn an eye.
+- Just indicating shadows and highlights is enough to get the viewer of your work to recognize that you have drawn an eye.

 Drawing the Torso

 When drawing the torso, it helps to think of the basic shapes involved.
-The human torso is roughly rectangularly shaped, with the top being wider than the bottom for most people.
+The human torso is roughly rectangularly shaped, with the top wider than most people’s bottom level.

 So, start by sketching in this basic shape.
 Having a solid knowledge of anatomy is essential here.

 Understanding how bones and muscles move can mean the difference between drawing something that looks flat and drawing something that looks like a three-dimensional human body.